 Frequently asked questions

-No, you don't have to soak the oats overnight but that does give the oats more time to soften and thicken up to be more creamy.
+No, you don't have to soak the oats overnight but that does give the oats more time to soften and thicken up for a creamy texture.
 They do need to be soaked for at least 2-3 hours for the oats to soften.

 Instructions